jcyuan06/Kcalbeloh-System/README.md

    - **DMagic Orbital Science**
    - **Kerbalism**
    - **PlanetShine**
-   - **True Volumetric Clouds**: Since it hasn't been released publicly, support for volumetric clouds is not provided officially at the moment.
-Before that, I'd post [**Kcalbeloh System Volumetric** by ProximaCentauri-star](https://github.com/ProximaCentauri-star/KcalebelohVolumetrics/releases) here for those who are interested.
+   - **True Volumetric Clouds**: Official support is in development.
+You can find the UNFINISHED test version [here](https://github.com/jcyuan06/Kcalbeloh-Volumetric-Clouds/releases).
 Use it at your own risk.
 ### Compatible With:
    - **Visual Packs**: AVP and Spectra.
    - **Planet Mods**: It depends.
 As an interstellar planet mod, Kcalbeloh shouldn't have conflicts with most planet mods, as long as: